trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > You should probably never use TLS compression.
 Some user agents (at least Chrome) will disable it anyways.
 Disabling SSL/TLS compression stops the attack very effectively.
+A deployment of HTTP/2 over TLS 1.2 must disable TLS compression (please see [RFC 7540: 9.2.
+Use of TLS Features](https://tools.ietf.org/html/rfc7540#section-9.2).

   > Some attacks are possible (e.g. the real BREACH attack is a complicated) because of gzip (HTTP compression not TLS compression) being enabled on SSL requests.
 In most cases, the best action is to simply disable gzip for SSL.